 Insulting the king and the Thai royal family is illegal and people not following the rule can end up in jail.

-And as you now know, feet are dirty, so if you step on Thai currency, Baht, your act will translate into offending the kings’ dignity because the kings’ face is on the Thai notes and coins.
+As you now know, feet are dirty, so if you step on Thai currency, the Baht, your act will translate into offending the king’s dignity because the king’s face is on the Thai notes and coins.
 This is a criminal act and the punishment can be up to 15 years of imprisonment.

-5. Thailand is one of the world’s largest orchids producers
+5. Thailand is one of the world’s largest orchid producers

 There are more than 1,000 species of orchids in Thailand.
 Even though Colombia with more than 4000 different species, has the largest number of Orchids in the world, Thailand is the world’s largest orchid exporter.